Rooftop Koreans: Events

-Following the Rodney King verdict, Los Angeles police were unable to provide protection to many affected areas due to the overwhelming scale of the riots.
-Controversially, they opted instead to set up a defensive perimeter around the upper-class Beverly Hills and West Hollywood cities, cutting off Koreatown and abandoning other minority and low-income communities, leaving the Koreatown community to mostly fend for themselves.
-In response, many Korean business owners and residents took matters into their own hands.

-Local Korean radio stations in Los Angeles put out a call to help Korean business owners, leading to volunteers arriving with their own firearms.
 The intersection of 5th Street and Western Avenue served as a flashpoint, where the California Market (also called Gaju or Kaju) Korean grocery store was a major point of conflict.
 Other locations that were defended by citizens with firearms, included 8th and Oxford, as well as Western and Third Street.
 The Los Angeles Times stated there were multiple people on the roof of the grocery with "shotguns and automatic weapons".
 Ebony magazine noted the use of "rifles and handguns."

 Because South Korea had at the time a thirty-month mandatory military service for males, it was noted that many Korean immigrants had experience with handling firearms.

-The actions of the rooftop Koreans sparked debates about gun control and vigilantism, while simultaneously spurring praise for the residents' bravery and resourcefulness.
-Edward Song Lee, a Korean American was shot and killed mistakenly by his peers when protecting shops near 3rd street.
-Hector Castro, a Latino, was also fatally shot in Koreatown during the riots.
-Authorities could not determine who killed him, as both merchants and rioters were shooting in the area.
+The actions of the "rooftop Koreans" sparked debates about gun control and vigilantism, while simultaneously spurring praise for the residents' bravery and resourcefulness.
+Edward Jae Song Lee, a Korean American was shot and killed mistakenly by his peers.

 Police were on "tactical alert", thus not responding to any calls from citizens.
 Order was not restored until President Bush invoked the Insurrection Act (declaring it an insurrection) deploying 15,000 troops.
 Order was restored almost immediately.

+Use of radio stations

+Radio Korea shut off all regular programming and instead aired numerous calls from business owners requesting help.
+While the station did not formally organize armed groups, its broadcasts facilitated informal coordination among community members.
+After the riots concluded on 4 May 1992, Radio Korea entered a two-month “recovery period.”
+At Radio Korea’s headquarters, accountants assisted people with their insurance claims, and the station also helped set up a food bank at a local church.